guobinhit/sylph/README.md

     "github.com/guobinhit/sylph/maps"
 )

-// Get a slice from map, element of slice is key of map, such as map is {"a":1, "b":2}
+// Get a slice from map, element of slice is key of map, such as map is {"a":1, "b":2},
-// then aKeySlice is {"a", "b"}
-aKeySlice := maps.Keys(map[string]string{"a":1, "b":2})
+// then aKeySlice is {"a", "b"}, we can use assert convert to actual type. aKeySlice := maps.Keys(map[string]string{"a":1, "b":2}) aActualKeySlice := aKeySlice.([]string)

-// Get a slice from map, element of slice is value of map, such as map is {"a":1, "b":2}
+// Get a slice from map, element of slice is value of map, such as map is {"a":1, "b":2},
-// then aValueSlice is {1, 2}
-aValueSlice := maps.Values(map[string]string{"a":1, "b":2})
+// then aValueSlice is {1, 2}, we can use assert convert to actual type. aValueSlice := maps.Values(map[string]string{"a":1, "b":2})
+aActualValueSlice := aValueSlice.([]int)
 ```

 ## maths